EZecarias/ansipull/README.md

 # Ansipull

-Anisible Pull implementation for my homelab; one-click automation of home-server installation, configuration, and maintenance.
+Anisible Pull implementation for my homelab; one-click automation for home-server installation, configuration, and maintenance.
 Adapted from a fork of https://github.com/LearnLinuxTV/personal_ansible_desktop_configs.

 # Repository's structure: